Skip to main content

 Crudités

-This old standby, ready when you need it, and always easy to prep snack option is still around and relevant for a reason.
+This old standby, ready when you need it, and always an easy-to-prep snack option, is still around and relevant for a reason.
 Swap veggies for your toddlers’ favorites, giving them a mixture of flavors and textures.
 Paired simply with hummus, dip, or their favorite dressings, raw veggies – crudités is the French term referring to sliced raw vegetables – are an excellent source of your little one’s daily nutrient needs.

 Apple cinnamon bites